 The full list of exercise shortcuts are weights, elliptical, spinning, yoga, workout, stair climber, circuit training, bootcamp, kickboxing, tennis golf, walking and, yes, even martial arts.

-A post-launch Fitbit Surge firmware update has been announced in order to bring bike tracking to that list.
+A post-launch Fitbit Surge firmware update also added cycling tracking to that list.
 The new software will also bring Multi-Tracker Support so you can wear as many Fitbits as you want.

 Needless to say, I never felt robbed of fitness tracking modes with the Fitbit Surge.
-The app also has a menu for food planning, but it remain cumbersome to track and is worthless.
+The app also has a menu for food planning, but it remains cumbersome to track and is worthless.

 All of the collected data syncs to the Fitbit app as well as an easier-to-study web interface, a bonus that the mobile-only Jawbone Up products don't offer.